-Data driven management is one of the most important trends in business management over the past years.
-As teams become more and more data literate, the trend to decentralize the means to explore, analyse and act on data gains momentum.
+Data-driven management has been one of the most important trends in business management over the past years.
+As teams become more and more data literate, the trend to decentralize the means to explore, analyze and act on data gains momentum.

-As such, business teams with deep business process and subject matter understanding can now own a larger part of the creation of data products (datasets, dashboards & algorithms).
-Technology vendors have acted on this trend by releasing more business friendly exploration, dashboarding and statistical tools.
-This has a tremendous impact on the process of creating data products in organisations large and small.
+As such, business teams with deep business process and subject matter understanding can now own a more significant part of creating data products (datasets, dashboards & algorithms).
+Technology vendors have acted on this trend by releasing more business-friendly exploration, dashboarding and statistical tools.
+He has had a tremendous impact on creating data products in organizations large and small.

 It takes time for a consultant to understand how an organisation works.

 A typical Business Intelligence project involves subject matter experts that explain their needs to external consultants.
-Then they watch from the sidelines until a dataset, dashboard or algorithm is produced.
-The subject matter expert provides feedback on details that have been misunderstood or not described in enough detail… and he waits until the next iteration of the product.
+They watch from the sidelines until a dataset, dashboard, or algorithm is produced.
+The subject matter expert provides feedback on details that have been misunderstood or not described sufficiently, and he waits until the next iteration of the product.

-Internal people that thoroughly understand the business problem at hand are excluded from solving it.
+Internal people who thoroughly understand the business problem are excluded from solving it.
 They are not allowed to explore options and opportunities.
 They are expected to clearly state their intentions without the ability to learn from data.
-The people that have access to the data and tools do not understand the business problem well enough to come up with effective solutions.
+The people who access the data and tools do not understand the business problem well enough to develop effective solutions.

-A paradox that is common in many organisations that are growing their data analytics practice.
+A paradox that is common in many organizations that are growing their data analytics practice.